DESIGNED TO HELP ADDRESS A RANGE OF PATIENT NEEDS

 Patient portrayal.

-I wish I had a different option to control my AD symptoms.
+I wish I had a different option to control my AD Symptoms.

-• Has suffered from mild to moderate AD for
+• Has suffered from mild to moderate AD for more than 2 years and is prescribed a TCS

 • Works as a registered nurse, which requires constant hand and forearm washing that exacerbates her AD